sass/sass/spec/at-rules/unknown.md

 No whitespace is allowed after `@`.
 As with all statements, an `UnknownAtRule` without a block must be separated from other statements with a semicolon.

-When an at-rule is evaluated, its name is evaluated to produce an unquoted string which is used as the name of the generated at-rule.
+When an at-rule is executed, its name is evaluated to produce an unquoted string which is used as the name of the generated at-rule.
 Then that generated name is checked to see if it's an at-rule that has special runtime handling.

 > Note that only `@keyframes` has special runtime handling that's triggered
 > here.
 Other CSS at-rules that Sass handles specially, like `@media` or